Our Top 20 Made-to-Fade Raw Denim Jackets

 Their natural indigo Type III, with its large button-down flaps, is a muscular take on the essential style.
 Best of all, no hand-warmers.

-Three Kingdom’s Type II and Type I are equally brilliant.
+Three Kingdom’s Type II and Type I are equally brilliant, and all are worth the hassle of ordering on their Japanese site.

 The Flat Head 60s Type III

-The Flat Head built their reputation on the back of this beautiful denim, prized for its high-contrast fade potential and its vertical texture.
+The Flat Head built their reputation on the back of this Pioneer Denim.
+The brand’s middleweight workhorse is prized the world over for its high-contrast fade potential and striking vertical texture.

 They’ve used the same denim in this jacket, and they’ve kept the design simple.
-If you’re looking for fades that will grab attention, this is as good as you can get.
+If you’re looking for fades that will grab attention, this denim has about is as good a track record as you can find.

-Also worth a look are Flat Head’s 12 oz.
-Type I and their slim-fitting Type II.
+Also worth a look are Flat Head’s Type I and their slim-fitting Type II.

 The Flat Head is sold at: Redcast Heritage (ES), Corlection (AU), and Franklin & Poe (US)

 Vintage reproduction specialists Warehouse & Co. have been seen as the benchmarks of quality in the Japanese scene since the ‘90s.
-Their WWII Type I is based on the pared-down jackets produced during wartime.
+Their Type I is about as close as you can come to a true-blue original.

 For those who want (or need) to wash their outerwear frequently, this unsanforized beauty will produce spectacular vintage fades.

-We can also recommend Warehouse’s WWII Cowboy Jacket, and their Type I.
+We can also recommend Warehouse’s WWII Cowboy Jacket, and their Denim Coverall.

 Warehouse is sold at these excellent retailers: Clutch Café (UK), Sun House (JP), Corlection (AU), Lost & Found (CA), Hinoya (JP).